d8rvin/blockparser/README.md

             ./parser simpleStats

         .
-Extract all transactions for popular address 1dice6wBxymYi3t94heUAG6MpG5eceLG1 (20 seconds)
+Extract all transactions for specified address <address>

-            ./parser transactions 06f1b66fa14429389cbffa656966993eab656f37
+            ./parser transactions <address>

         .
 Compute the closure of an address, that is the list of addresses that provably belong to the same person (20 seconds):

-            ./parser closure 06f1b66fa14429389cbffa656966993eab656f37
+            ./parser closure <address>

         .
 Compute and print the balance for all keys ever used in a TX since the beginning of time (30 seconds):

             ./parser allBalances >allBalances.txt

+         For bitcoin only:
          .
 See how much of the BTC 10K pizza tainted each of the TX in the chain

             ./parser taint >pizzaTaint.txt

          .
 See all the block rewards and fees:

             ./parser rewards >rewards.txt

          .
 See a greatly detailed dump of the pizza transaction

             ./parser show

     Caveats:
     --------